heartpoints/heartpoints.org/README.md

 Follow [these instructions](https://help.github.com/articles/cloning-a-repository/)
 to get a local version of this repository.

+## Set up Dev Environment

+Most commands run from `hp [command]` will automatically download dependencies lazily, on an as-needed basis.
+You may optionally, proactively install these items up front by running:

+    hp devEnviromentSetup

 ## Finding and working on a Github Issue

 For a left-to-right issue board view, visit [github.com focus board](https://github.com/heartpoints/heartpoints.org/projects/1)